bbjoverbeek/Error_Group_name_not_found/README.md

 pip3 install -r requirements.txt
 ```

-Once this is installed, you need to run the following code in the website folder in the terminal to access the website:
+Once this is installed, you need to run the following code in the website folder in the terminal to access the website (Opening index.html will not work.
+):

 ```
 source env/bin/activate
 ```
-This will create a virtual environment to run the website.
+This will create a virtual environment to run the website on the flask version we have used during development.

-When you have created a virtual environment, you have to run the following code in order to open the website:
+When you have created a virtual environment, you have to run the following code in order to create a local server.
+With the virtual server you are able to run this website locally:

 ```
 python3 app.py